strudelbots/strudel-llm-benchmarks/README.md

 ### How It Works
 The main script (`run_file_summarizer.py`) selects files from a repository and submits them to your chosen LLM(s) for analysis.

 To run the script, ensure all required environment variables are set (refer to `__init__.py` in the `benchmark_code` directory for details).
 You may also need to update some hardcoded access points to integrate your models.
 Additionally, a caching mechanism is implemented to avoid redundant LLM calls.
+When you run the script again on the same files, no LLM calls are made.

 #### Example: *Core Functionality* Summarized by Three Models for a Single PyTorch File